Keep these tips in mind when you’re planning a home office:

 If you’re ready to shake your excuses for not saving more and learn how to start a money savings challenge of your own, here are four ideas that may inspire you to get going:

-If you’re game for going all in on frugal living with your money savings challenge, you can consider giving the Frugalwoods’s Uber Frugal Month Challenge a spin.
+If you’re game for going all in on frugal living with your money savings challenge, you can consider giving the Frugalwoods’s money savings challenge a spin.
 You’ll get 31 consecutive days of emailed motivational messages, homework assignments and practical information like tips for saving on groceries.
 One of the homework assignments asks you to write down all of the things about your life that you would like to change and how your spending habits might be preventing the transformation.

 “Saving is hard.
 If you don’t keep reminding everyone, people forget.
 They can come up with excuses.”

 “The idea is twofold,” Frugalwoods says.
 “It’s to help you save as much money as is possible for you, but more importantly, it’s to help you identify what you really want out of life—what you see as your long-term goals.”